Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 - 3 large eggs

-- 1 tablespoon whole milk (or cream)
+- 1 tablespoon whole milk - or heavy cream

-- ¼ teaspoon Diamond Crystal kosher salt or a pinch of any other salt
+- ¼ teaspoon Diamond Crystal kosher salt - or a pinch of any other salt

 - Pinch black pepper

-- ¼ cup cheddar cheese shredded (optional but good)
+- ¼ cup cheddar cheese - shredded; optional but good

 Instructions

-- In a small microwave-safe bowl, microwave the butter until melted, about 30 seconds.
+- In a small microwave-safe bowl, microwave the butter until melted, for about 30 seconds.
 Brush it all over the bowl.

 - Break the eggs into the bowl.
 Add the milk, salt, and pepper.
-Whisk to combine.

 - Microwave the eggs, uncovered, for 45 seconds.

-- Gently stir the eggs with a fork, then stir in the cheese.
-Microwave until fluffy and set but not completely dry, about 45 more seconds.
+- Microwave until fluffy and set but not completely dry, about 45 more seconds.
 Serve immediately.

 Video